 Vermin on ocean going ships is a given.
 The same will most likely be true of space going ships.
 Both afford plenty of small dark places to hide and edibles.
-Unlike terrestrial ocean going rats and roaches any SF pests may have to adapt to the environment and diet of the ship's crew. there's not going to be any fluorine or levo-protein based life on a human ship for example.
-But then most SF settings ave a lot of planets with compatible environments and biologies.
+Unlike terrestrial ocean going rats and roaches any SF pests may have to adapt to the environment and diet of the ship's crew.
+There's not going to be any fluorine or levo-protein based life on a human ship for example.
+But then most SF settings have a lot of planets with compatible environments and biologies.
 And the player characters thought this was for their convenience.
 Heh heh.

 On the other hand vermin breed rapidly, otherwise they aren't vermin.
 A bear rummaging in your pantry isn't vermin, it's an animal encounter.
 Rapid breeders may adapt quickly as subsequent generations grow in unusual conditions.
 A good example of this is the flea.
 Fleas could cover the earth in a month unchecked and breed so rapidly using the same toxins against them for more than a couple of months can result in them becoming immune.
 Your crew's referred methods of dealing with pests may become useless at the worst time.

 A bear is probably less destructive to a ship than most vermin.
 Roaches, rats and such can not only make your galley fail a health inspections, they can destroy wiring, including warning sensors.
-As for fouling a gallye think of telling a high passenger that you all have to eat prepackaged rations on your next trip out because you failed a health inspection.
+As for fouling a galley think of telling a high passenger that you all have to eat prepackaged rations on your next trip out because you failed a health inspection.

 There are many and numerous methods of pest control.
 The TL 0 solution is a cat.
 Cats are pound for pound very efficient little killers (just ask one).
-Dogs generally speaking come in a far second, unless your crew is savvy enough to get breeds that were bred for ratting, like terriers.
-Then again some aliens pests might make a ship's mascot earn hazard pay.
+Dogs generally speaking come in a far second, unless your crew is savvy enough to get breeds specialized for ratting, like terriers.
+Then again some alien pests might make a ship's mascot earn hazard pay.
 Genemodded cats and dogs are also possible.
 I wouldn't get any pets cybernetic enhancements.
 I wouldn't trust a cat with laser eyes and a dog wth laser eyes would take its begging to a whole new level.
 Just step away from the pot roast.

-There are many and numerous poisons and traps doing a web search for pest control can give all manner of devices.
+There are many and numerous poisons and traps.
+Doing a web search for pest control can give all manner of devices.
 Checking out an exterminator's web page could give plenty of ideas and they generally give you cogent reasons why you should leave the pest control to professionals.

 Some starports, of course, will seal and bug bomb your ships for a reasonable rate.
 Reasonable to the folks who sell you a ton of the most common element in the universe for 500 cr. that is.

 Of course space is not an ocean.
-One resource spacecraft al have easy access to is vacuum (sometimes the access is too easy but by then the pests are very far down your list of concerns!)
+One resource spacecraft all have easy access to is vacuum (sometimes the access is too easy but by then the pests are very far down your list of concerns!)
 Lifting a ship and opening the airlocks is pretty cheap.
 Of course it requires the crew and any passengers have spacesuits or survival bubbles.
-Remember you can shove two middle passengers in a survival bubble but high passengers get their own. this also will not likely win you repeat business but in the example above, tet crabs might make a few minutes in a bubble time well spent.
+Remember you can shove two middle passengers in a survival bubble but high passengers get their own.
+This also will not likely win you repeat business but in the example above, tet crabs might make a few minutes in a bubble time well spent.

 Vacuum will also get into places poison will not and it pretty much kills everything outright, unless you have some really hardcore pests.
 Just make sure the cats and dogs are safe as well as any fresh foods or other commodities that will not react well to vacuum, like bottled wine.
 Also make sure there are no pests hiding out in the pressurized cages and cargo pods.